 Questions swirl over failed Yemen hostage rescue mission

-Questions are mounting over a botched US rescue mission in Yemen that left one US hostage and another South African hostage dead, the day before he was expected to be released by his Al-Qaeda captors.
+Questions are mounting over a failed US rescue mission in Yemen that left one US hostage and another South African hostage dead, the day before he was expected to be released by his Al-Qaeda captors.

-The United States admitted it was “absolutely unaware” that a South African charity had negotiated 56-year-old teacher Pierre Korkie’s release — or even that he was being held at the same compound as American photojournalist Luke Somers.
+The United States said it was “absolutely unaware” that a South African charity had negotiated 56-year-old teacher Pierre Korkie’s release — or even that he was being held at the same compound as American photojournalist Luke Somers.

 Yolande was released in January after protracted negotiations led by South African charity Gift of the Givers.